ansys/pymeilisearch/doc/source/_autoapi_templates/index.rst

 API reference
 =============

-This page contains the pymeilisearch API reference.
+This section describes PyMeilisearch API endpoints, their capabilities, and how to interact with them programmatically.

 .. toctree::
    :titlesonly: